‘Arthdal Chronicles’ to ‘Kingdom’: 12 most expensive Korean dramas of all time

 Flawless production quality for ensuring top-notch action scenes and CGI, a popular star cast and the finest costumes are the reasons the K-dramas are so expensive.
-With bonafide Korean stars such as Kim Soo-hyun getting paid a whopping USD 440,000 (HKD 3,454,000 approximately) for One Ordinary Day (per episode) and Song Joong-ki getting USD 160,872 (HKD 132,445 approximately) for Vincenzo (per episode), the production cost goes astronomically high.
+With bonafide Korean stars such as Kim Soo-hyun getting paid a whopping USD 440,000 (approx. SGD 627,000) for One Ordinary Day (per episode) and Song Joong-ki getting USD 160,872 (approx. SGD 229,000) for Vincenzo (per episode), the production cost goes astronomically high.

 From a historical fantasy Korean drama like Arthdal Chronicles to a mushy fantasy romance drama like The Legend Of The Blue Sea, take a look at some of the most expensive Korean dramas ever made.
 Also, it is interesting to note that most expensive K-dramas are historical as the genre is a popular choice for the makers owing to the love it receives from viewers globally.